Firasama29/my-project/Issues.md

         - This issue happened because I created a Response class that is mapped to an entity class.
 The mapping was done in a way that only one object from the database is displayed.
         - SOLUTION: I added 3 map methods.
 See the mapper classes for more details

+    3. Error status and message were not displaying in the response in postman
+        - Since this project has multiple APIs, controllers, services, etc. that correspond to a particular section ex. projects, websites, etc., only projects APIs were displaying a proper error status and message in postman when an exception is caught. other APIs were not doing so, even though I implemented a controllerAdvice and exception handling mechanism.
+        - SOLUTION: It turns out it was a simple mistake.
+The RestControllerAdvice annotation has an attribute called AssignableTypes whose value is the array of controllers but I was only referencing ProjectController, which is why the issue was happening

+    4. The get API was throwing an error
+        - The error was : (No serializer found for class com.project.content.model.project.ProjectData and no properties discovered to create BeanSerializer (to avoid exception, disable SerializationFeature.FAIL_ON_EMPTY_BEANS)) indicates that Jackson - the JSON serialization library - is unable to serialize an instance of ProjectData class which is a property of ProjectListResponse
+        - Solution: I added @JsonProperty on each property of ProjectData

+    5. API response is returning null fields
+        - After implementing builder pattern, all fields in the response were null.
+        - Solution: Both the response class and builder class had no parameterized constructors.